difanzou/difanzou.github.io/_pages/about.md

 * <span style="color:red"> Multiple openings for PhD, Postdoc, interns, and RA.
 Please drop me an email with your CV and transcript (optional) if you are interesed in joining my research group.   </span>

-* \[2023-10\] A new manuscripts on [Learning XOR data via ReLU networks](https://arxiv.org/pdf/2310.01975.pdf) is online, where we provide a precise analysis on the generalization performance of ReLU CNN trained by GD on (non-orthogonal) XOR-type data.
+* \[2023-10\] A new manuscript on [Learning XOR data via ReLU networks](https://arxiv.org/pdf/2310.01975.pdf) is online, where we provide a precise analysis on the generalization performance of ReLU CNN trained by GD on (non-orthogonal) XOR-type data.
 Any comments are welcomed!

 * \[2023-06\] We are looking for  PostDocs in Mathematical Data Science.
 Candidates with a strong background in mathematics, proven publication record and interest in theoretical aspects of machine learning are encouraged to apply.
 Strong candidates can be referred to [HKU IDS PostDoc Research Fellowship](https://datascience.hku.hk/research/postdoctoral-fellowship/) (up to HKD 514800/year plus additional research funding support).
 Please find the details in the [advertisement](https://manchungyue.com/IDS_Postdoc_Ad.pdf).